 Why you should do day trips from Boston

-Note: The public transportation in Boston will not take you to many of these places.
+Note: The public transportation in (and around) Boston will not take you to many of these places.
 As such, I recommend renting a car, doing a guided tour, or meeting a friendly local who will show you around!